hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 * If distributing to macOS:
     * Log in using an Apple ID to the [Apple developer programme](https://developer.apple.com/programs/).
 Joining will require a credit card payment.
-    * Request an "Apple Distribution" certificate using the [Apple Developer console](https://developer.apple.com/account/).
-You can do this with any web browser and operating system.
+    * Request a "Developer ID Application" certificate using the [Apple Developer console](https://developer.apple.com/account/).
+You can do this with any web browser and operating system, but you must be the account holder.
     * Upload the `apple.csr` file that was created next to your `defaults.conf` file when you created your root key above.
     * You'll get a `.cer` file back immediately.
 There is no review or approval process because the verification is linked to your credit card details.
 * If distributing to Windows: